Page bookmarks:

 Maj Articles

-The articles are very short words used before nouns or equivalents.
-Articles are like adjectives but shorter.
+Maj articles are very short words sometimes called "particles" used before nouns or pronouns.
+Articles may be of some use to improve understanding of the word that follow.
 Maj uses several kind of articles to establish the noun role in a sentance.

-For Maj the indefinite form is using numeral "una" for singular and "une" for plural.
+For Maj the indefinite form is using numeral "una" or "ego" for singular and "eme" for plural.
 This form of article is sometimes used as pronoun but most of the time the noun is specified.
 Next examples show several forms of indefinite articles.

 Examples: